CaesarXInsanium/AlgorithmsWithCXI/src/sort_search.md

   - finding the nth smallest/largest item in a set
 - Directory Listing
   - items in a directory must be sorted in some form or another before being displayed
+  - ls is implemented using a simple function that takes listings in a directory and sorts them by a particular order
 - Database Systems
   - storing and retrieving data must be kept at the maximum efficiency
 - Spell Checkers